francescogerardomarra/its/modulo26/3_jwt_hello_world.md

 </dependency>
 ```
 A core part of the Jackson library that is essential for parsing and generating JSON.
+Similar to `jackson-databind`, this was not necessary before adding JWT dependencies, but now is required to avoid issues.

+**jackson-datatype-jsr310**
 ```xml
 <!-- Jackson JSR310 - Jackson module for handling Java 8 Date/Time API types (like LocalDate, LocalDateTime, etc.). -->
 <dependency>